 Which Alternative Is Ideal for You?

 It is up to you to decide whether to withhold taxes or make estimated tax payments.
-However, if you work as an employee, withholding taxes will probably be deducted from your income on a regular basis.
+However, if you work as an employee, withholding taxes will probably be deducted from your income regularly.
 If you work for yourself, you’re more likely to use business expense deductions to lower your taxable income.

 In general, withholding taxes can be more practical and automatic while anticipated tax payments can give you more flexibility and control over your tax payments.
 Working with a tax expert will help you choose the best course of action and make sure you’re paying all of your taxes on time throughout the year.